donkirkby/shibumi-games/docs/rules/sparks.md

 ![Move 2b]

 ### End
-The player who places a ball of their own colour on top of the pyramid (the fire cone) wins the game.
+The player who places a coal on top of the pyramid (the fire cone) wins the game.
+If all of a player's coals are pinned at the start of their turn, they lose.

 ### Strategy
 There are at least 14 moves.
 With each turn the pyramid normally grows by one